xiayuqing0622/flex_head_fa/README.md

 ```

 We are also developing Customized FlashAttention based on the lastest FLashAttention-3.
-Currently, we support forward using FLashAttention-3 and backward with FLashAttention-2.
+Currently, we support forward using FLashAttention-3 and backward using FLashAttention-2.
 Try it with:
 ```sh
 cd hopper